The Graduate History Program

-Rutgers University is the state university of New Jersey, and NJIT is the state's public technological university.
-Together, the two universities enroll nearly 20,000 students.
-NJIT and Rutgers-Newark are located in the University Heights section of Newark, along with Essex County College and the University of Medicine and Dentistry of New Jersey.
+NJIT is the state's public technological university, and Rutgers University is the state university of New Jersey .
+Together, the two universities enroll over 25,000 students.
+NJIT and Rutgers-Newark are located in the University Heights section of Newark, along with Essex County College.
 Just ten miles from Manhattan, 42 miles from Princeton, and 78 miles from Philadelphia, the adjacent campuses of NJIT and Rutgers-Newark enjoy easy access to a wide range of academic and cultural facilities.

 The joint Graduate History Program at Rutgers-Newark and NJIT is the largest and most diverse master's-level history program in the state of New Jersey.
 The program prepares students for careers in teaching, business, law, government, administration, and other fields related to history.
 For students who are already working in these fields, it enhances the professional experience and increases the opportunities for advancement.
 Above all, the program is designed to enrich students' lives by exposing them to some of the major experiences and events, people and cultures, books and ideas that have shaped our modern world over the course of the past two millenia.
 The aim is to provide a varied and flexible program that combines broad training with focused research opportunities in historical studies.